Posted on behalf of Phillips Law Group on Mar 31, 2011 in Auto Accidents

 If the available facts are accurate and the dump truck driver was at fault for this terrible Phoenix motorcycle accident, it's possible that both he and his employer could face multiple Arizona wrongful death and Arizona personal injury lawsuits.
 If these lawsuits are filed and they are successful, the plaintiffs in these cases could obtain damages awards that compensate them for their several different forms of collective and individual loss.

-If you have lost someone you love in a crash, you need to seek the help of Phoenix auto crash lawsuit attorneys who have been holding those responsible for this type of loss accountable for many years.
+If you have lost someone you love in a crash, you need to seek the help of a personal injury lawyer who have been holding those responsible for this type of loss accountable for many years.
 Contact the Phillips Law Group today to schedule a free initial consultation.